Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 5/Programmable Hardware.md

 2. ROMs, PLDs (PAL/PLA)

 #### Tradeoffs of using Programmable hardware:
-- More aarea
+- More area
 - Adds delay
-- Consumes mor
+- Consumes more power/energy